 Integrated assurance is much like an orchestra, collectively achieving a symphonic masterpiece under the direction of a conductor that individual musicians are unable to create regardless of their proficiency.

-This guidance looks at the concept of integrated assurance and why it can fall to the Chief Audit Executive (CAE) to facilitate it.
-It is timely to think about this long-standing issue and raising the profile of internal audit's value whilst the board is working through the impacts of the BEIS consultation white paper: Restoring Trust in Audit and Corporate Governance.
+This article considers the concept of integrated assurance and why it can fall to the Chief Audit Executive (CAE) to facilitate it.
+It is timely to focus on this and build the profile of internal audit to help restore trust in corporate governance.

 What is meant by integrated assurance?